aryapaudel/aryapaudel/README.md

 ## 🌟 About Me

-I'm a passionate coder with a keen interest in web development and quality assurance.
+I'm a passionate programmer with a keen interest in web development and quality assurance.
 My journey in the tech world started with the basics, and now I specialize in creating efficient and user-friendly web applications.
 Whether it's front-end design or back-end logic, I enjoy every part of the development process.

 ## 🔧 Technologies & Tools